teddy-ambona/financial-data-api/terraform/README.md

 ```

 ### 6 - Create DB schema and populate data

+We have now instantiated a RDS DB on the private subnet which means connections from/to the internet are not enabled.
+Even though it would be practical we do not whitelist public IP as this is bad practice, RDS should remain on a private subnet.
+To execute SQL queries on the DB instance we can SSH onto an EC2 instance and login from there.

 Let's use the following command to create a schema and populate our DB with the mock dataset